Hissp Primer#

 ('builtins..int', '__main__..spam')

-Qualified symbols are especially important when a macro expands in a module it was not defined in.
+Full qualification of symbols is especially important when a macro expands in a module it was not defined in.
 This prevents accidental name collisions when the unqualified name was already in use.
-Any qualified identifier in the expansion will automatically import any required module.
+Any fully-qualified identifier in the expansion will automatically import any required module.

 There are a few special cases worth pointing out here.